-- Reviewed several financial institutions’ standard initial privacy notices for compliance with GLBA and state financial privacy statutes, including the California Financial Information Privacy Act
+- Reviewed several financial institutions’ standard initial and annual privacy notices for compliance with GLBA and state financial privacy statutes, including the California Financial Information Privacy Act

 - Counseled lender during its efforts to stand up a text and email notification program that is compliant with federal and state privacy statutes